An interpolation of Bradley's sum formula: Introduction

-\end{thm} \begin{rem} By specializing all complex variables to admissible index, we obtain the depth $2$ case of Theorem \ref{Theorem 1}.
-Moreover, by taking the limit as $q \to 1$, we obtain Theorem \ref{Theorem 2}. \end{rem} This also can be generalized to the arbitrary depth. \begin{dfn} For a non-negative integer $a$ and a positive integer $b$, we define $G_q^{(a,b)}(s_1,\ldots,s_a;s)$ inductively by
+\end{thm} \begin{rem} This theorem holds in a wider range than Theorem \ref{Theorem 2}.
+By specializing a complex number $s$ at a positive integer $k$ satisfying $k>1$, we obtain the depth-$2$ case of Theorem \ref{Theorem 1}.
+Furthermore, taking the limit as $q\to1$ yields Theorem \ref{Theorem 2}. \end{rem} This also can be generalized to the arbitrary depth. \begin{dfn} For a non-negative integer $a$ and a positive integer $b$, we define $G_q^{(a,b)}(s_1,\ldots,s_a;s)$ inductively by

 where $s_1,\ldots,s_a,s$ are complex variables such that $\Re(s)>b$, $\Re(s+s_{a-k+1}+\cdots+s_a)>k+b$ for $k=1,\ldots,a$. \end{dfn} \begin{rem} We note that $G_q^{(a,b)}(s_1,\ldots,s_a;s)$ is a sum of qMZFs of depth $a+b$. \end{rem} Using this notation, we have the following generalization for higher depths of Theorem \ref{thm1}. \begin{thm} Let $b$ be a positive integer.
 For $s\in\mathbb{C}$ with $\Re(s)>b$, we have